How to Transfer Personal Balance to a Business Credit Card

 Second, be aware of any promotional offers or other benefits that come with your new credit card.
 For example, some issuers offer cashback bonuses or travel rewards with eligible purchases, while others offer more flexible payment options to help manage cash flow throughout the month.

-Before deciding whether to move balances between personal and business credit cards, it’s essential to evaluate these features carefully and determine whether they make sense for your particular needs.
+Before committing to this approach, it’s essential to evaluate the mentioned features carefully and determine whether they make sense for your particular needs.

 Finally, remember that a balance transfer may impact your personal credit score: The transfer will appear as a new account on your credit report.
 Opening a new account can temporarily lower your credit score and affect your credit history, so keep this in mind if you're planning to apply for any new loans or lines of credit.